pevans-gfz/fdsnws_scripts/README.rst

 Overview
 --------

-The `fdsnws_scripts` is a collection of next generation distributed data request tools that are based on FDSN [http://www.fdsn.org/webservices web services] and the EIDA [http://www.orfeus-eu.org/data/eida/eidaws/routing routing service].
+The `fdsnws_scripts` is a collection of next-generation distributed data request tools that are based on FDSN [http://www.fdsn.org/webservices web services] and the EIDA [http://www.orfeus-eu.org/data/eida/eidaws/routing routing service].

 You may use these tools to request